 Son of Atreus and brother of Menelaus, Agamemnon led Greek forces arrayed against Troy in the Trojan War, described in Homer's epic poem, The Iliad.
 Some scholars believe that he was "a historical figure," a ruler of the Mycenaean or Achaean states of the Greek mainland.

-On 6 April 1917, the day the United States entered World War I, the collector of the Port of New York seized Kaiser Wilhelm II, along with 26 other German vessels, in New York harbor, to prevent the ships' destruction at the hands of their crews.
+On 6 April 1917, the day the U.S. entered hostiliries, the collector of customs of the Port of New York seized Kaiser Wilhelm II, along with 26 other German vessels, in New York harbor, to prevent the ships' destruction at the hands of their crews.
 Unbeknownst to the Americans, however, Kaiser Wilhelm II's crew had surreptiously "commenced tampering with the machinery" as early as 31 January 1917, extensively sabotaging her engineering plant.
 Two and one-half years of enforced idleness had not helped the condition of the engines.

 After trials, Agamemnon embarked troops at Hoboken for her first voyage with the Cruiser and Transport Force.
 She got underway on 31 October 1917 with a convoy of transports and escorting warships, and headed for France.
 During the following days her crew drilled in torpedo defense, firefighting, and abandon-ship procedures, and exercised lookouts and gun crews.